 In addition, through consultation and cooperation with the development control officials, the neighbourhood/resident associations can used as the preliminary development control agencies where residents can first submit their development proposals for evaluation (to check whether they compliance with the set neighbourhood development control regulations) before submission to the formal development control agencies.
 Developers would then be required to get recommendations letters from their neighbourhood/resident associations to avert any possible disputes occasioned by implementation of the development projects.
-This would ensure that the residents are aware of the proposed development projects within their neighbourhood.
+This would ensure that the residents are aware of the proposed developments within their neighbourhoods as well as aid in monitoring implementation of development projects within their neighbourhood.
 In the neighbouring Nairobi City County, neighbourhood associations are having positive impacts on development control regulations' compliance especially where they are strong (Karengata, Runda and Kahawa Sukari) since they enforce policing, zoning plans and the building code.